Radon Gas causes lung cancer: Saskatchewan is a hot spot for Radon.

 Read the Saskatchewan Home Renovation Tax Credit Bulletin (PDF, January 2021).

 Your health and safety are our priority!
-We follow strict COVID-19 safety protocols – masks, social distancing, hand washing, and daily screening of each employee.
+We follow strict COVID-19 safety protocols – masks, social distancing, hand washing, and all our employees are double vaccinated.

 Don’t put your health and your family’s health at risk!
 Find out now if radon is a problem in your home or business!